hw2007/ubersicht-nasa-image/README.md

 `showVideoPlayButton` Wether or not to show a play button in the middle of the widget if the APOD is a video.
 Default `true`.

+`openImageSource` If `true`, clicking the widget will open the APOD image URL in your browser.
+If `false`, the NASA APOD page will open instead.
+Default `true`.

 `widgetPosition` CSS positioning of the widget.
 Default `{"top": 300, "bottom": "auto", "left": 0, "right": "auto}`.